Global visibility for contemporary Africa

 - research that will contribute to the wider debate around digital inclusion

-- foster social inclusion, innovation and economic development
+- fostering social inclusion, innovation and economic development

-There will be a particular focus around the engagement of women.
+There will be a particular focus on the engagement of women.
 The programme will actively drive female participation to support greater inclusion of women in creative digital content creation.